-Each device has a unique profile, where you can view and manage its settings.
-Settings include its name, digital display settings, time zone, and assigned Business Unit and Location.
+Each of your Primex devices have a unique profile, where you can view and manage its settings.
+Settings include its name, display settings, time zone, and assigned business unit and location.

 Device Preconfiguration (new order only)

 Device Preconfiguration automates the configuration of Primex network devices for use with your OneVue account before they arrive at your facility - eliminating the need to manually configure a device onsite.
-Device Preconfiguration is completed after an order is placed with Primex and completed online from your OneVue account.
-Your OneVue account ID, the devices' assigned network and settings provided are configured into each device and the devices are labeled before they are shipped from Primex - it's an easy online process that allows devices to be ready for use when they arrive at your facility.
+Device Preconfiguration is completed online from your OneVue account.
+Once completed, Primex configures the devices with your OneVue account ID and settings provided during preconfiguration, and labels each device.
+It's an online process that allows devices to be ready for use when they arrive at your facility.